kcookrose/testAttributeServer/README.md

 `python code/app/main.py code/app/portrait.jpg`

-This should print two things in the end: black and [[1.0]].
-This tells you that our classifier thinks that our sample image of a hat-wearing male heartlander is indeed a picture of a male (1.0) ... black person.
+This should print two things in the end: asian and male.
+This tells you that our classifier thinks that our sample image of a hat-wearing male heartlander is indeed a picture of a male ... asian person.
 (We haven't had the chance to finetune our model yet.
 But it's already at 72.5% accuracy - which isn't too bad, really.)

 If you want to see what our app thinks of your image, simply replace the `code/app/portrait.jpg` in the call with the path to your image.
 Again, our classifiers aren't finetuned yet.